Mission & History

 The Acquistions & Cataloging staff is responsible for the purchase of and access to physical materials (books, DVDs, CDs, etc.) for the library.
 Requests or suggestions for items to buy can be made through this department.
 Contact the library at firstname.lastname@example.org.

 The Circulation Desk is located at the entrance of the library and offers many services including: checking library materials in and out, accessing course reserves, and assistance in locating items.
 Check-in with us to gain access to the Computer Help Desk staff, Interlibrary Loan, and the rest of the team located in the workroom behind the Circulation Desk.

-The Pearson Library’s Information Commons Desk supports research and learning by offering a conceptual, physical, and instructional space designated to deliver, instruct and gather information.
+The Pearson Library’s Research and Information Desk supports research and learning by offering a conceptual, physical space designated to instruct and assist in gathering and evaluating information.
 The library staff is focused on meeting the information and learning needs of the Cal Lutheran community through the use of information technology tools, reference resources, databases, and our print and digital collections.
 We can help you with questions about research by using our print and electronic collections, and with formulating searches through our online catalog, article databases and referral services.
-If you want help finding books, articles or other resources for your research, come talk to us!
-Our practice is to help you learn to use your library’s abundant resources resourcefully and successfully.
-You're also welcome to get help online by contacting one of our Information Specialists.
+If you need help finding books, articles or other resources for your research, come talk to us!
+Our practice is to help you learn to use your library’s abundant resources critically and successfully.
+You're also welcome to get help online by contacting one of our Librarians.

 Interlibrary Loan (ILL)